 What PM must also do is look behind the numbers.
 Overall profitability is the goal, of course, but are all elements of your business profitable?
 Are there areas that can be turned around?
 Or should new programs that can deliver more to your bottom line replace them?

-Despite being tracked by nearly one-fourth of all studios, Average Daily Attendance, might be the least effective KPI of them all.
-Yes, how many people come in each day is a nice number to know, but it comes up short in the insight department.
+Despite being tracked by numerous fitness studios, Average Daily Attendance, might be the least effective KPI of them all.
+Yes, how many people come in each day is a nice number to know, but it doesn’t answer the following questions:

 Why are these customers coming in?
 What time(s) of the day are they coming?
 Are they coming in alone or with a friend?
 What do they do once they’re in the studio?
 Do they all pay?

-If you’re in the Group Ex business, as many studios are, then Revenue per Session (RPS) is an excellent KPI to track primarily because it’s measuring income assigned to your number one offering and can be easily tracked in your fitness management software.
+If you’re in the Group Ex business, as many studios are, then Revenue per Session (RPS) is an excellent KPI to track primarily because it measures income assigned to your number one offering and can be easily tracked in your fitness management software.

-Not only will RPS tell you if your sessions are profitable, it can rank your sessions – and instructors – so you can determine those exceeding expectations based on day/time of a class, type of class and instructor for the class.
+Not only will RPS tell you if your sessions are profitable, it ranks your sessions – and instructors – so you can determine those exceeding expectations based on day/time of a class, type of class and instructor for the class.

-Given that direct expenses beyond instructor’s time are minimal for most classes, it will be a simply calculation to determine net income per session – one of the keys to your success.
+Given that direct expenses beyond instructor’s time are minimal for most classes, it will be a simple calculation to determine net income per session – one of the keys to your success.

-EBITDA is a company’s earnings before interest, taxes, depreciation and amortization, essentially a determination of a company’s current operating profitability (i.e. how much profit it makes with its present assets and its operations on the products it produces and sells, as well as providing a proxy for cash flow).
+EBITDA is essentially a determination of a company’s current operating profitability (i.e. how much profit it makes with its present assets and its operations on the products it produces and sells, as well as providing a proxy for cash flow).

-Revenue per Square Foot (RPSF) measures how much money you’re generating from the space you’re occupying – an incredibly useful nugget of data that, sadly, is being missed by 95% of studio owners.
+Revenue per Square Foot (RPSF) measures how much money you’re generating from the space you’re occupying – an incredibly useful nugget of data that, sadly, is being missed by a significant number of studio owners.

-RPSF is an easy calculation (divide your annual revenue by the square footage of your facility, e.g., if your studio generates $300,000 annually and you occupy 3,000 square feet, your RPSF is $100).
-The average studio generates an RPSF of roughly $70, but some studios are double or even triple that.
+RPSF is an easy calculation.
+For example, if your studio generates $300,000 annually and you occupy 3,000 square feet, your RPSF is $100.
+The average studio generates an RPSF of roughly $70, but some gyms and studios are double or even triple that.

 How?
 RPSF tells you the spaces that are producing for you and those that are not.
 It forces you to view your studio and your business from a space utilization perspective and once that occurs you will readily see areas (literally) that can be turned into profit centers.

-It makes no sense to track all eight of these KPI’s as the necessary time and almost certain redundancy would be counterproductive.
-Select the two or three that make the most sense for your business and stick with them.
+It would be overwhelming to track all 8 of these KPIs at all times.
+Choose the two or three that make the most sense for your business and stick with them.
 You’ll be amazed at how much clarity it will bring to your operation.